A Categorical Framework for Learning Generalised Tree Automata: Generalised Tree Automata

-In this section we instantiate the above development to a wide class of $\cat{Set}$ endofunctors.
-This yields an abstract algorithm for \emph{generalised} tree automata---i.e., automata accepting sets of trees, possibly subject to equations---which include bottom-up tree automata and unordered tree automata.
-These are examples that were not in scope of any of the existing abstract learning frameworks in the literature.
+We now instantiate the above development to a wide class of $\cat{Set}$ endofunctors.
+This yields an abstract algorithm for \emph{generalised} tree automata---i.e., automata accepting sets of trees, possibly subject to equations---including bottom-up tree automata and unordered tree automata.
+We first introduce the running examples.